 DNA match leads to arrest in 1999 Alabama slaying, rape case

 DOTHAN, Ala.
-(AP) — Authorities in Alabama say a DNA match found through a genealogy website has led to an arrest in decades-old slaying and rape case.
+(AP) — Alabama authorities say a DNA match found through a genealogy website has led to an arrest in the killings of two teen girls nearly 20 years ago.

-Al.com reports 45-year-old Coley McCraney, of Dothan, was arrested Saturday and charged with rape and capital murder in the 1999 deaths of 17-year-olds Tracie Hawlett and J.B.
+Al.com reports 45-year-old Coley McCraney, of Dothan, was arrested Saturday on rape and capital murder charges in the 1999 deaths of 17-year-olds Tracie Hawlett and J.B.
 Beasley.
-Ozark police and Dale County sheriff’s officials are scheduled to hold a press conference about the case on Monday.
+Ozark police and Dale County sheriff’s officials plan a press conference on Monday.

-The girls left Dothan the night of July 3, 1999, to attend a party, but they never arrived.
-The pair was found the next day in the trunk of Beasley’s car alongside a road in Ozark, each with a gunshot wound to the head.
+The girls left Dothan the night of July 3, 1999, to attend a party, but never arrived.
+They were found the next day in the trunk of Beasley’s car alongside a road in Ozark, each with a gunshot wound to the head.

 A different suspect was cleared after his DNA didn’t match that from semen found on Beasley.